thetillhoff/automated-cluster-deployment/pxe/readme.md

 where <pid> is the number before the program name from the netstat command.
 Restart them later (for internet access) via sudo service network-manager restart

-# notes
-## nginx logs are in
-/var/log/nginx/error.log
-and
-/var/log/nginx/access.log

-## change bios boot order in linux
-#(TODO: add this into a proper wrapper so it can be done automatically -> reinstall)
-### to list the current settings
-bootmgr
-this may result in
-BootOrder: 0003,0001,0002
-### to change settings (persistent)
-bootmgr -o 0002,0001,0003
-### to change settings (single reboot)
-bootmgr --bootnext 0002